Empiree/Empiree/README.md

 ## **Hi there, I'm Oleg Dubovoi!** 👋

-I have been programming since I was 15 y.o. (now 22) and I have 3.5 years commercial work experience.
+Experienced .NET developer with a deep understanding of OOP approaches and functional programming.
+I have been programming for about 7 years and have commercial experience for 3.5 years.
+Actively follows SOLID principles to optimize support time and reduce product complexity.
 My main goal its growth to highly qualified specialist and have a broad outlook in different areas of programming (T-shaped)

 **Position:** Middle Full-stack Engineer (.NET)